nest-desktop/nest-desktop/docs/user/usage-advance/controller-sidebar.rst

 .. image:: /_static/img/screenshots/controller/activity-stats.png
    :align: right
    :target: #activity-statistics

-You can go to the table by clicking on the :bdg:`Stats` button.

 It displays multiple panels for each recording device.
 In each panel a table shows activity statistics of recorded elements (rows) of a node (population).